Voseo: Attitudes

 In some countries, the pronoun vos is used with family and friends (T-form), like tú in other varieties of Spanish, and contrasts with the respectful usted (V-form used with third person) which is used with strangers, elderly, and people of higher socioeconomic status; appropriate usage varies by dialect.
 In Central America, vos can be used among those considered equals, while usted maintains its respectful usage.
 In Ladino, the pronoun usted is completely absent, so the use of vos with strangers and elders is the standard.

-Voseo was long considered a backwards or uneducated usage by prescriptivist grammarians.
+Voseo was long considered a backward or uneducated usage by prescriptivist grammarians.
 Many Central American intellectuals, themselves from voseante nations, have condemned the usage of vos in the past.
 With the changing mentalities in the Hispanic world, and with the development of descriptive as opposed to prescriptive linguistics, it has become simply a local variant of Spanish.
 In some places it has become symbolically important and is pointed to with pride as a local defining characteristic.